-For crate diggers, Malta may not be the principal destination but the compact island offers a few nice shopping spots.
+So, record shopping in Malta.
+For crate diggers, the compact island may not be the principal destination, but still offers a few nice digging spots.
 First I headed to Solo Vinyl & Books, located on a quiet street in Msida, a town close to Gzira and Sliema (actually in Malta it’s complicated to tell where one town ends and another one begins).
 Solo Vinyl & Books is run by an Italian fellow who once started a shop in Milan and then moved to the Mediterranean island to offer subculture products made of paper, fabric, vinyl and other materials.
 The owner told that maxis are not too much in demand in Malta and it shows in the vinyl department, mostly manned with albums.
 For (post-)punk, coldwave, as well as hip-hop and rock lovers there was much to discover and also the electronic section was reasonably stocked.
 Speaking of Maltese music, Robert Farrugia was a new name I learned, as his latest ambient album “Adrift” was available.
-Even when the shop didn’t have Massimo Toniutti’s 1991 opus, the owner introduced to me a few Italian experimental groups and finally I left with a 2015 album by Heroin In Tahiti, “Continuous Monument” being my favourite track there.
+Even when the shop didn’t have Massimo Toniutti’s 1991 opus, the owner introduced to me a few Italian experimental groups and finally I left with a 2015 album by Heroin In Tahiti, “Continuous Monument” being my favorite track there.